 So lets start at the beginning.
 Here she is, in all her raw glory:

-This sugar mold was still a great vintage piece but not a table worthy antique, yet.
+This was still a great vintage piece but not ready for a table centerpiece, yet.

 I still felt like it needed something to dress it up.